Sowbhagya-lakshmi/2D-Paramotoring-Pygame/README.md

 **2. Hand-gesture Control**

 To use hand gesture, keep only the index finder up and all others down.
-Move the index finger up and down as it is desired.
+Move the index finger up and down as desired to control the movement of the player.

 ***
 ## LICENSE